polterguy/magic.node/README.md

 1. **(COM->CRLF\[1..n\])\[0..n\]**
 2. **(NAM->(NUL \| (SEP->VAL\[0..1\]) \| (SEP->TYP->SEP->VAL\[0..1\])))\[0..1\]->CRLF\[0..n\]->(x=IND\[x..x+1\])**
 3. **GOTO 1 while not EOF**

-## Usage

-You can include the following NuGet packages into your project to use magic.node in your own projects.

-* `magic.node` - Core node parts
-* `magic.node.extensions` - Contains support for expressions, the Hyperlambda serializer and de-serializer, in addition to the typing system, plus some helper interfaces used by other parts of Magic

-However, all of these packages are indirectly included when you use Magic.

 ## Documenting nodes, arguments to slots, etc